 As per the rules of hitchhiking, I respect their arriving first and hide in the bushes as to not make it look like there are three people and a dog all wanting a ride (because two and a dog is already plenty).

 I still have some beer from yesterday which I sit and enjoy while I wait for my turn to hitch.
-Early morning beer on the trail, completely acceptable/normal.
+Early morning beer on the trail, is completely acceptable/normal.
 Thru-hiking is a beautiful thing.

 We get dropped at the outfitter on the south side of Lake City, a small town of under 500 people at 8,661 ft / 2,640 m elevation.
 I buy a new gas canister for my stove and we inquire as to the whereabouts of all the important town things: the laundromat, the post office, and the coffee shop (we need that wifi – there’s no reception here for some reason).